Totopolis/monik/README.md

 # Monik
-Backend and client libraries to collect and process messages: logs, performance counters and keep-alive statuses.
+Backend and client libraries to collect and process messages: logs, metrics (performance counters) and keep-alive statuses.
+System can operate with Azure Queue or RabbitMQ for messages exchange.

-## Setup backend (Azure Cloud Service)
+## Setup backend
-1. Prepare Service Bus namespace and queue
+1. Prepare Azure Service Bus namespace and queue
 2. Prepare SQL Database and execute src/common/db.sql
 3. Fill ServiceConfiguration files in MonikCloud project
 4. Deploy service